-All members will stay on your active roster throughout their collegiate career except those who resign membership, are expelled by the organization, or take early alumni status.

-Any changes that need to be made to an organization's roster must be emailed to greeks@siu.edu.
+All members will stay on your active roster throughout their collegiate career except those who resign membership, are expelled by the organization, no longer a student at Southern Illinois University, or take early alumni status.
+Any changes that need to be made to an organization's roster, submit within 48 hours of said changes.